-\begin{proof} Fix an explicit graph with $L=\zo^*$, polynomial degree, and that has computable on-line matching with logarithmic overhead.
-Given a string $b$ run the optimal machine $U(q,b)$ in parallel for all $q$ and once for some $q$, $U(q,b)$ halts with the result $x$ pass the request $(x,|q|)$ to the matching algorithm in the graph.
-It will return a neighbor $p$ of length at most $|q|+O(\log n)$ of $x$.
+\begin{theorem}[Muchnik's Theorem~\cite{muc:j:condcomp,mus-rom-she:j:muchnik}] Let $a$ and $b$ be strings such that $|a|=n$ and $C(a \mid b) = k$.
+Then there exists a string $p$ such that (1) $|p| = k + \bigO{\log n}$, (2) $C(p \mid a) = \bigO{\log n}$, (3) $C(a \mid p,b) = \bigO{\log n}$. \end{theorem} See the cited works for a discussion of Muchnik's theorem. \begin{theorem}[Improved version of Theorem~\ref{t:muchnik}] Same statement as above except that we replace (2) by (2') $C^{q(n)}( p \mid a) = \bigO{\log n}$, where $q$ is a polynomial. \end{theorem} \begin{proof} Fix an explicit graph $G = (L,R,E)$, with $L=\zo^{n}$, polynomial left degree, and that has computable on-line matching with logarithmic overhead (such a graph is obtained in the proof of Theorem~\ref{th2}).
+Given a string $b$, run the optimal machine $U(q,b)$ in parallel for all $q$.
+Once, for some $q$, $U(q,b)$ halts with the result $x$, pass the request $(x,|q|)$ to the matching algorithm in the graph.
+It will return a neighbor $p$ of length at most $|q|+\bigO{\log n}$ of $x$.
 At some moment a shortest program $q$ for $a$ conditional to $b$ will halt and we get the sought $p$.